What is a Memorandum of Understanding?

 Who should sign the MOU?

-MOUs should be signed on behalf of the university by the Director of Research Services.
-This is currently Karina McInnis.
+MOUs should be signed on behalf of the university by the Director of the Research Contracts Unit.
+This is currently Janice Mady.
 Sometimes the other party will request that the Queen's signatory be at the Vice Principal or Principal level.
 This may be considered given the particular context, however the MOU should first be presented to the Office of Research Services for review.

 *Please note: If the MOU contains provisions re: student exchanges, the relevant Dean will also be consulted.